International transfer of personal data under the Data Protection Bill

 What is an international transfer of personal data?

-Although the Bill does not define what constitutes an international transfer of data, according to the purpose of its regulation, it can be considered as processing that involves the transmission of data outside the national territory.
+Although the new Law does not define what constitutes an international transfer of data, according to the purpose of its regulation, it can be considered as processing that involves the transmission of data outside the national territory.

 An international transfer of personal data is considered to be a transfer in which: